tudorelu/pyjuque/README.md

 Margin Trading, Market Making, Hyper Parameter Tuning.

 # Contributing
 To contribute simply fork the repo, write your desired feature in your own fork and make a pull request upon finishing.
-Please write tests!
+Writing tests is also appreciated.

 ### Adding new Exchanges
 Each exchange should extend the BaseExchange class and implement all functions there.